helmfile/helmfile/docs/index.md

 Available Commands:
-  apply        Apply all resources from state file only when there are changes build        Build all resources from state file only when there are changes cache        Cache management charts       DEPRECATED: sync releases from state file (helm upgrade --install) completion   Generate the autocompletion script for the specified shell
+  apply        Apply all resources from state file only when there are changes build        Build all resources from state file cache        Cache management charts       DEPRECATED: sync releases from state file (helm upgrade --install) completion   Generate the autocompletion script for the specified shell